 There are four main factors separating these phones: battery, cameras, overall size, and price.

-Battery is a notable one because these are very powerful phones, and we know 5G can take a toll on battery life.
-The S20 Ultra has an 11% larger battery, and because everything else is identical (save for a tiny screen increase), it should translate directly to that much longer battery life.
+Battery is a notable one because these are very powerful phones, and they're filled with features.
+The S20 Ultra has an 11% larger battery, and because everything else is identical (save for a tiny screen increase), it translates to about that much longer battery life.
 And that's important, because we know that with 120Hz display and 5G turned on, you're going to chew through some battery quicker than you'd think.
 When it comes to recharging, the S20 Ultra is capable of 45W wired fast charging over the S20+'s 25W, though you need to buy a different charger to do it — both phones come with the same charger in the box.

 Samsung's new camera setup in the S20+ is impressive, but the S20 Ultra is a step above.
 Its 108MP camera is considerably larger than the S20+'s, with an effective pixel size that's much larger to let in more light and take even better photos in a variety of lighting conditions — it also produces incredible natural bokeh.
 The S20 Ultra's telephoto camera goes the other direction, with a lower 48MP resolution, but it has a much larger zoom lens to take clear shots at 10X and reach way out to 100X, whereas the S20+ stops at 40X.
-In practical terms, you won't ever shoot at 100X (or 40X on the S20+) and expect a good shot, but it means you can take solid shots at 30-40X on the S20 Ultra whereas the S20+ loses effectiveness after 15X.
+In practical terms, you won't ever shoot at 100X (or 40X on the S20+) and expect a good shot, but it means you can take solid shots at 10-15X on the S20 Ultra whereas the S20+ starts to lose effectiveness after 5X.

 With that solid handful of differences, it all comes at a price in two ways.
 The S20 Ultra is considerably larger than the S20+ — wider, taller, thicker, and most importantly 18% heavier.
-Altogether, it feels like a different class of phone.
+It feels like an altogether different class of phone.
 That makes it tougher to use in one hand, tougher to squeeze into pockets, and generally a bit more cumbersome.
 Whether that's worth it for the battery and camera improvements is up to you, but you need to know just how different the sizing is here.

 As a default, you should go into this decision assuming that the S20+ is your pick.
 It's a much more manageable size, and while it doesn't have the exact same cameras, battery size or screen size as the Ultra, it's really close.
 And outside of those areas, it acts the exact same as the Ultra in every way.
 Chances are you're going to be happy with that compromise, and even happier with your ability to use the phone comfortably because it's smaller and lighter.
 If money is no object and you want the best of the best, the S20 Ultra is there for you — just make sure you can handle its size before you buy.